Kamala Harris maneuvers for 2018 Democrats

 The fundraising and travel comes after a quick star turn for the freshman senator, who just took office in January.

-And as the Democratic Party searches for new leaders, the 52-year-old Harris is increasingly seen someone who could follow the rare path trodden by Barack Obama -- who was elected to the Senate in 2004 and the presidency just four years later.
+And as the Democratic Party searches for new leaders, the 52-year-old Harris is increasingly seen as someone who could follow the rare path trodden by Barack Obama -- who was elected to the Senate in 2004 and the presidency just four years later.

 Her grilling of President Donald Trump administration officials in nationally televised hearings -- which led to her twice being shushed by the Senate intelligence committee's chairman, Richard Burr -- served as her introduction to many Democrats nationally.